Darfur genocide (2003–2005): Rise in Arab nationalism

 The independence of most African states in the mid-20th century led to a rise of Arab nationalism in various African countries, which had significant effects on Sudan and the Darfur region.
 In neighboring Libya, Muammar Gaddafi promoted Arab nationalist ideology and supported efforts to increase Arab political and cultural unity.
 Some of these ideas extended into Sudan, where various political and religious movements began to incorporate elements of Arab nationalism and Islamic governance into their ideology.

 In Sudan, these developments coincided with the emergence of Islamist political parties and figures who gained prominence in the 1980s and 1990s.
 Gaddafi supported the Sudanese Muslim Brothers, a radical Islamist group that intended to establish an Arab Belt across the Sahel region.
 One of its leading figures, Hassan al-Turabi, became a key figure in Sudanese politics by promoting the integration of Islamic principles into state institutions and governance under Presidents Gaafar Nimeiry and Omar al-Bashir.
-Under Bashir's leadership, the government adopted policies that emphasized religious and cultural conservatism and intended to integrate Islamic law into the national legal system.
+Under Bashir's leadership, the government adopted policies that emphasized religious and cultural conservatism and intended to integrate Islamic law (Sharia) into the national legal system.

 Some scholars and observers have argued that the increasing influence of Arab nationalism and radical Islamist ideologies contributed to the changing power dynamics in Sudan.
 In Darfur, the government created land policies and security strategies that provided more support and military assistance to Arab-identified militias, including the Janjaweed.
-The reasons for the government's support, and the extent to which racial and ideological factors contributed to the violence have been heavily debated among scholars and the internationally community.
+The reasons for the government's support, and the extent to which racial and ideological factors contributed to the violence have been heavily debated among scholars and the international community.

 The International Commission of Inquiry on Darfur, a report ordered by United Nations Secretary General Kofi Anan, investigated the causes and actions taken during the conflict.
 The 2004 report stated that the ethnic groups involved in the conflict were not significantly distinguishable from one another due to their shared religion and language, which many organizations and scholars contested.

 Regardless, the violence perpetrated by the Janjaweed represented both political and economic struggles and the tension between the cultural and ethnic identities in the Darfur region.